The Ultimate In Birding Tours

 Antarctica & The Subantarctic

-Friday 5th December – Sunday 21st December 2025
+Saturday 6th December – Monday 22nd December 2025

 Leaders: Nik Borrow and Heritage Expeditions leaders

-17 Days Group Size Limit 15
+17 Days Group Size Limit 12

-Birdquest’s Subantarctic Islands of New Zealand & Australia birding tours are undoubtedly the best trips for seabirds on Earth!
+Birdquest’s Subantarctic Islands of New Zealand & Australia (Birding Down Under) birding tours are undoubtedly the best trips for seabirds on Earth!
 Numbers and variety are quite extraordinary, ranging from huge albatrosses to tiny storm petrels and diving petrels.
 Our Subantarctic Islands of New Zealand & Australia birding tour offers the best coverage, visiting the Snares, the Aucklands, Macquarie, Campbell, the Antipodes, the Bounty Islands and the Chathams, recording the great majority of the endemic landbirds as well.

 The subantarctic islands of New Zealand and Australia are amongst the most isolated and least-known places in the world.
 There are seven groups of islands in the region.
 The Chatham Islands, the Bounty Islands, Antipodes Island, Campbell Island, the Auckland Islands and Snares Island are sovereign territories of New Zealand, while Macquarie Island is a territory of Australia.